MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

    ![Share tray button](media/share-tray.PNG "Share tray button")

-2. Select the screen that you want to share.
+2. Select the screen you want to share.

 > [!NOTE]
 > You can only share one application or screen at a time.
 If you want to share a different screen, stop sharing, select a different screen, and then start sharing again.